Tanz0rz/haxe-fmod/docs/guides/core-api.md

 ## Channels

 A `Channel` is a playing instance of a core sound, returned by `PcmStream.play`, `Sound.play`, and `Dsp.play`.
-It carries volume, pitch, pan, pause, frequency, loop count, position, mute, a built-in lowpass, 3D attributes and cone settings, occlusion, a mix matrix, and sample-accurate scheduling through `getDspClock` and `setDelay`.
+Each `play` takes an optional `ChannelGroup` as its second argument, so the channel starts inside the group instead of moving there with `setChannelGroup` while paused. `Channel.DSP_HEAD`, `DSP_FADER`, and `DSP_TAIL` name the chain positions for `getDsp` and `addDsp`, the same values as on `ChannelGroup`.
+A channel carries volume, pitch, pan, pause, frequency, loop count, position, mute, a built-in lowpass, 3D attributes and cone settings, occlusion, a mix matrix, and sample-accurate scheduling through `getDspClock` and `setDelay`.

 ```haxe
 var sound = haxefmod.core.Sound.create("assets/voice/line01.ogg");